Jeju Island, also known as Jeju-do, is the only autonomous province of South Korea and the country’s largest island.

-Jeju Island is a volcanic island created entirely from volcanic eruptions approximately 2 million years ago and is dominated by Halla-san (Halla Mountain): a volcano 1,950 meters high and the highest mountain in South Korea.
+Jeju Island was entirely created from volcanic eruptions.
+Its landscape is dominated by Halla Mountain, the famous 1,950 meter-high volcano and the highest mountain in South Korea.

-Because of the relative isolation, the people of Jeju have developed a culture and language that are different from those of mainland Korea, with many local legends and mystic beliefs.
-They even named it the “Island of the Gods”, taking after a legend that tells the story of demi-gods that lived on the island, considered to be the progenitors of Jeju people.
-Distinct cultural artifacts and stones with different shapes that are considered protective for the locals can be found here.
+Given the island’s isolation, the people of Jeju have developed a culture and language that are different from those of mainland Korea, with many local legends and mystic beliefs.
+They even named it the “Island of the Gods”, inspired by a legend that tells the story of demi-gods that once inhabited these lands.
+As you experience the island, keep an eye out for distinct cultural artifacts and stones with different shapes, considered to have a protecting power for the inhabitants.

-With a huge variety of landscapes, from long beaches to mountains and waterfalls, Jeju Island could turn out to be a thrilling experience.
-Cheonjeyeon and Cheonjiyeon waterfalls, Mount Halla, Hyeobje cave and Hyeongje island are just some of the popular sights on the island.
+With a large variety of landscapes, from beautiful beaches to mountains and waterfalls, Jeju Island is a visual treat.
+Cheonjeyeon and Cheonjiyeon waterfalls, Mount Halla, Hyeobje cave and Hyeongje island are just some of the popular sights in the region.

-Depending on the season, Jeju hosts unsual festivals such as a penguin swimming contest in winter, a cherry blossom festival in spring, the midsummer night beach festival in summer and Jeju horse festival in autumn.
-Aside from these events, many activities can be done in Jeju such as horse riding, hunting, fishing, mountain climbing, hiking.
+Depending on the season, Jeju hosts unsual festivals such as a penguin swimming contest in the winter, a cherry blossom festival in spring, the midsummer night beach festival in summer and the Jeju Horse Festival in autumn.
+Activities in Jeju include horse riding, hunting, fishing, mountain climbing, hiking.